stardot/beebasm/README.md

 ## 9. VERSION HISTORY
 ```
+10/12/2025  1.11  (Potentially breaking) When using the -w option mnemonics must be followed by a space or colon (thanks Homo-carbonis).
+                  (Potentially breaking) When not using the -w option macro names may not begin with an assembler mnemonic.
+                  Various CMake fixes (thanks Cameron Crawley).
+                  Significant performance improvements, especially for macro-heavy code.
+                  New PUTBASIC implementation supports abbreviations and fixes many tokeniser bugs.
+                  Added SOURCELINE.
+                  Added INCBIN verbose output.
+                  Version resource added (to show the beebasm version in Windows Explorer).
+                  Improved error messages with -di option (thanks Robert Smallshire).
 09/10/2022  1.10  (Potentially breaking) Random number generator now uses 32-bit ints.
                   Documented "$" and "%" as literal prefixes (thanks to cardboardguru76 for pointing this out).
                   Fixed silently treating label references starting with "."